“Let’s Vow to Love Whatever Body Shows Up to Yoga”

-You’re no yoga prodigy but the diversity factor within some yoga studios begs you to ask the question of, “Why you’re there in the first place”.
+I’m no yoga prodigy but the diversity factor within some yoga studios begs you to ask the question of, “Why you’re there in the first place”.
 I’ve been in that situation many times before and I’ve asked myself, “Are the studios all non-inclusive, or am I just that thin skinned”?
-It’s my feeling that yoga studios are not inclusive or non-inclusive, I believe they exclude without really intending to.
+It’s my feeling that yoga studios are not inclusive or non-inclusive, it’s simply a Non-Issue to many studio owners.
 The problem is that you can exclude people and be totally oblivious to the fact that you’re actually doing just that.
 The studios are offering a service so it’s a non-issue, attend or not-it’s up to you.
 But to me it’s a very real concern.

 Differences and uniqueness should be celebrated; the reality is that diversity is valuable and our yoga classes should echo that.
-It’s important that “ALL TYPES OF PEOPLE” feel welcome and are able to enjoy the benefits of a regular yoga practice that is adaptable to everyone.
+It’s important that “ALL TYPES OF PEOPLE” feel welcome and are able to enjoy the benefits of a regular yoga practice that is adaptable and welcoming to all.